top of page

 If you’re writing fantasy, science-fiction or some other facet of speculative fiction, the year shouldn’t be needed.
 Then again, in some instances, adding the year might actually help to make the unreal feel more realistic.
 Although, if you’re writing a futuristic story that takes place in this world, I’ll again advise you to think twice.

-Have you ever read a book or seen a movie that was written some time ago, but is said to take place in a year that has now come and gone?
-The writer imagined what our world might be like in that then-future year, but now that we know better, it pretty much ruins the entire story when you spend the whole time you’re either reading it or watching it on the screen shaking your head.
+Have you ever read a book (and this can apply to movies as well) that was written some time ago but is said to take place in a year that has now come and gone?
+The writer imagined what our world might be like in that then-future year, but now that we know better, it pretty much ruins the entire story when you spend the whole time you’re reading it shaking your head.

 A great example of this is the movie Back to the Future Part II, which was released in 1989, where the main character, Marty, is transported to the year 2015 with flying cars and hoverboards.
 The story, which was wonderfully entertaining at the time it was written, now might very well be seen as ridiculous to the reader or viewer, who can’t stop thinking about how unrealistic it is, fiction or not.

-In an instance such as this, your story then becomes unbelievable or unreliable, and unfortunately, so do your characters, which means you as the author are viewed in the same light.
-And that’s not a particularly good impression, nor one that will invite readers to try your next book.
+In an instance such as this, your story then becomes unbelievable or unreliable, and unfortunately, so do your characters, which means you, as the author, are viewed in the same light.
+And that’s not a particularly good impression, nor one that will necessarily invite readers to try your next book.

 So, if you really want a timeline for your characters to follow or one to ground your readers in the pacing of the story, I suggest sticking with either the season, month, day of the week or time of day (depending on just how fast-paced your story is).
-In other words, skip the year itself so for the reader it will feel current, transporting them right over the main character’s shoulder.
+In other words, skip the year itself, as well as true events that would pinpoint a specific timeframe, so that, for the reader, it will feel current and as real as putting them right there, transporting them to stand right over the main character’s shoulder.
+Again, this is unless your story specifically revolves around that event.

 I hope this bit of advice is helpful, but as always, if you have any questions whatsoever, please leave a comment below, and I’ll be sure to respond.